 There is another condition of multigrounding, since the utility will ground the neutral at the supply transformer and it must be grounded again at the service entrance.
 Since the EGC has its origin at the service entrance ground, it will have a potential to earth as a function of the voltage drop created by load current in the earth in parallel with the service drop neutral current.
-The magnitude of this potential will be affected by the size and length of the service drop neutral, the magnitude of the neutral current, and the resistance to earth of the service entrance grounding electrode as well as other connections to earth of the EGC.
+The magnitude of this potential will be affected by the size and length of the service entrance grounding electrode as well as other connections to earth of the EGC.
 These factors are all subject to some control.